aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/ihyperlink/external_url/_index.md

 ## external_url property
 Specifies the external URL
-            If this property become not null then property TargetSlide become null.
+            If this property become not None then property TargetSlide become None.
             Read-only **str**.

 ### Definition: